 The Heritage Foundation

-.
+The Heritage Foundation is a research and educational think tank that was founded in 1973.
+According to the organization's website, a survey conducted on members of Congress in 2003 showed that nearly half of the members sent at least one child to private school.
 Specific figures showed that 41% of representatives in the House and 46% of U.S. senators send or have sent at least one of their children to a private institution.
 That contrasts with the rest of the country, where only 10% of families send kids to private schools.
 This 2003 survey showed similar results to surveys conducted in 2001 and 2002, indicating the trend was ongoing.

 Other data gathered by the Heritage Foundation showed the following Washington elite also exercised their private school option: